Spin-Flavor Precession Phase Effects in Supernova: Neutrinos inside the supernova

 On the surface of the proto-neutron star, the energy separation between flavor eigenstates created by the interactions is of the order of

-where the numerical values show its decrease from $t=1$ s and $t=5$ s.
+where the minimum value corresponds to $t=1$ s and the maximum value corresponds to $t=5$ s.
 Comparing Eq. (\ref{numerical densities}) with Eq. (\ref{muB value}) one might think that the importance of the SFP phase effects increases at later post-bounce times.
 However, as we discuss below, the situation less straightforward.